 Despite progress in accelerating closing cycle times and submission dates, further opportunities for improving the end-to-end account-to-report process remain.
 Hackett Group warns that the financial close marks the end of a process that goes on throughout the year and meaningful improvements require it to be addressed in a holistic way.
 The analyst highlights reconciliations and manual tasks as offering ample room for improvement.

 Balance sheet reconciliation is the process of closing balances of all individual company accounts that are a part of the company’s balance sheet.
-This is done by businesses to ensure that the company closing balances are classified and recorded properly in a balance sheet.
-This helps businesses track their financial health and ensure accurate financial reports.
+Businesses do this to ensure the company closing balances are classified and correctly recorded in a balance sheet.
+This helps businesses track their financial health and provide accurate financial reports.